 Provide customers with gift cards that they can use at a later time.

 · Third-party app integrations:

-Payment Solutions integrate with other popular apps like Mailchimp and QuickBooks to help with marketing and accounting.
-Retail POS system hardware is necessary for cash drawers, card, printers, and barcode scanners.
+Payment Solutions integrates with other popular apps like Mailchimp and QuickBooks to help with marketing and accounting.
+Retail POS system hardware is necessary for cash drawers, cards, printers, and barcode scanners.